mohammadsadique/CURD-PHP/README.md

 1. insertClassFile.php

-* you need to include these file on your project
+* You need to include these file on your project

-* don't do any changes on it.
+* Don't do any changes on it.

 2. index.php